-Services that are covered for you What you must pay when you get these services Hearing services (continued) You pay a \$40 copay per visit for specialist exams to diagnose and treat hearing and balance issues.
-Routine hearing exams • Limited to 1 exam every year.
-There is no coinsurance, copayment, or deductible for routine hearing exam.
-Hearing aids Hearing aid fitting and evaluation limited to 1 every year.
-Hearing aid purchases include: 3 follow-up visits within first year of initial fitting date 60-day trial period from date of fitting 60 batteries per year per aid (3-year supply) 3-year manufacturer repair warranty 1-time replacement coverage for lost, stolen or damaged hearing aid (deductible may apply per aid) There is no coinsurance, copayment, or deductible for hearing aids and services.
-We will only pay up to a total of \$500 for these services per year.
-You pay the amount that exceeds this allowance.
-You must obtain your routine hearing exam, hearing aids, and fitting from a NationsHearing provider.
-NationsHearing offers a wide selection of hearing aids from all major manufacturers.
-Please contact NationsHearing at (877) 241-4736 (TTY:711), to schedule an appointment.
-Please contact NationsHearing to learn more about your hearing aid benefit by phone at (877) 241-4736 (TTY:711).
+Services that are covered for you What you must pay when you get these services NationsHearing is available Monday through Friday, 8 a.m. to 8 p.m., Eastern time.
+On Saturdays, Sundays and Federal holidays, NationsHearing will record messages and promptly return all calls within 24 hours. hearing services are not covered during this evaluation.
+Hearing aids There is no coinsurance, copayment, or deductible for hearing aids and services. • Hearing aids. • Hearing aid fitting and evaluation limited to 1 every year We will only pay up to a total of \$500 for hearing aid devices per year.
+You Hearing aid purchases include: pay the amount that exceeds this • 3 follow-up visits within first year of initial fitting date allowance.
+Any amount you pay above the plan • 60-day trial period from date of fitting allowance does not count toward the maximum out-of-pocket amount. • 60 batteries per year per aid (3-year supply) • 3-year manufacturer repair warranty • 1-time replacement coverage for lost, stolen or damaged hearing aid (deductible may apply per aid) NationsHearing offers a wide selection of hearing aids from all major manufacturers.
+Please contact NationsHearing to learn more about your hearing aid benefit by phone at (877) 211-3694 (TTY:711).
 NationsHearing is available Monday through Friday, 8 a.m. to 8 p.m., Eastern time.
 On Saturdays, Sundays and Federal holidays, NationsHearing will record messages and promptly return all calls within 24 hours.
+HIV screening There is no coinsurance, copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: Medicare-covered preventive HIV screening. • One screening exam every 12 months Non-preventive medical services provided during the visit may require a copayment.
+For women who are pregnant, we cover: • Up to three screening exams during a pregnancy